echeran/smile-of-murugan/webbook/chapter14.md

 and Rāmaliṅkar.
 In Paṭṭinattār's and Pattirakiriyar's writings there is almost no trace of that self-confidence, of the proud and sure knowledge of a Tirumūlar or Civaväkkiyar.
-Listen to Paṭṭiṉattar XV.1: *mūlam ariyēn muțiyu muṭivariyēn* "I do not know the beginning, I do not know the ultimate end..."
+Listen to Paṭṭiṉattar XV.1: *mūlam ariyēn muṭiyu muṭivariyēn* "I do not know the beginning, I do not know the ultimate end..."
 Or XV.5: "The earth devoured me who desired earth, and the desire of gold and women *(ponnācai penṇācai*) do not want to leave me!"
 XV.13: "Fear and